WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/did-spec-current-status.md

 This document serves as a summary of the current state of work.
 It includes a rough categorization of the current open issues, with the goal of identifying actions which can be taken quickly to move the spec forward, as well as topics which need extended discussion amongst the community.
 Issues (and sometimes PRs) are categorized as follows:

-* **clarity**: Clarification or disambiguation of concepts the community already has consensus on.
+* **clarify**: Clarification or disambiguation of concepts the community already has consensus on.
 * **discuss**: Topics which need more discussion to reach consensus about.
 * **editorial**: Updates to informative language, without changes to meaning or conformance criteria.
 * **elsewhere**: Issues relating to other documents (specs, namespaces, etc).
-* ..
+* **question**: Questions about the spec or implementation guidance.

 If you're new to DIDs, or want a refresher on the background and core concepts of the DID spec, you will find it useful to read the [DID Primer](did-primer.md) (or [extended DID Primer](did-primer-extended.md)) first.